parklab/focal-amplification/Docs/workflow.md

 The function `comparison.er.e2.control`compares the distributions of ERa binding intensity in E2-treated MCF7 cells and non-treated MCF7 cells and annotates major amplicon boundary hotspots.

 To study the association between the recurrence of amplicon boundaries and ERa intensity in E2-treated cells, we calculated the recurrence of patients harboring the amplification boundaries for each bin and the accumulated ERa binding intensity in the E2-treated MCF7 cells.
 The function `association.recurrence.e2.er.intensity` takes the information of the recurrence and the ERa intensity and displays the increase of ERa binding intensity at the binns with a high recurrence.

+To analyze the association between amplicon boundaries and chromatin proximity, we obtained Hi-C data from T47D luminal breast cancer cell line and used contact frequencies normalized by balance-based method (KR normalization).
+The function `association.recurrence.3d.contact.t47d` takes the SVs from the amplicon boundaries and the contact frequeincy information in 2.5 Mb bins as the input and displays the association between them.

+For the comparison of chromatin interactions between untreated- and E2-treated conditions in MCF7 cells, we first simplified translocation information connecting amplicon boundaries to an arm-level translocation network.
+The function `translocation.network` takes the translocation information as the input, computes the arm-level network, and visualizes it.
+This analysis shows the most frequently translocated chromosome pairs.
+We obtained the contact frequency information from a published, 3C-based high-throughput sequencing data in untreated- and E2-treated MCF-7 cells as described in the manuscript.
+The contact frequencies were combined for each chromosome arm-pair.
+The function `association.recurrence.3d.contact.ctr.e2.mcf7` takes the contact frequencies and most frequently tranlocated arm pairs, calculates the ratio of the arm-level contact frequencies in E2-treated cells with respect to untreated cells, and compares the differences in chromatin contact by the E2 treatment with chromosome arm-level frequencies of translocations.

 ## HTGTS
 The raw data from the HTGTS experiments is available at [GEO GSE227369](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE227369).
 The raw data was primarily analyzed using the scripts in the `HTGTS_data_processing.R`.
 The main output file from this script, `HTGTS.lograt.average.allcells.twotarget.gene.v2.corrected.allinfo.txt`, is available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a> folder.